Delray Beach Memorial Gardens

 Every effort ha been made to include all known burials, and to be accurate as to spelling and dates, with the information available to our volunteers.
 Some dates are death dates; some are burial dates.
 Unfortunately, no distinction is made between the old, original part of the cemetery and the new block numbers cited.
 For example, Block 1 may refer to 1A, 1B, 1C, 1OPR or simply 1 in the newer section.
 This is true from 1 to 7.
 OLD refers to any part of the original Pine Ridge Cemetery.
 There are two INF (Infant) sections, though some infants are buried in family lots.
 Burials, totaling 3750, from September 1903 to October 1997 are included in this index.

-This project was project was made possible through funding from the Community Foundation for Palm Beach and Martin counties.
+This project was made possible through funding from the Community Foundation for Palm Beach and Martin counties.

 Members of the Genealogy Society of Palm Beach County Cemetery Committee were: Lorraine Lentsch – Chairperson; Elizabeth Allen; Brett Brown; Randy Hall; Austin Hardy; Marjorie Nelson.